Last updated: July 13, 2021Motivate yourself even more and amplify the buzz of success!

 The first thing to do is decide what your smaller goal(s) are within your bigger goal.
 Write it down, or save them somewhere easily seen.
 Do it right now.

 For example, if you do surveys you could say something like, “I want to average £5 per day from surveys, that’s £150 per month.”
 If you achieve that then the reward is yours.

 Okay, have you got that written down?
 Excellent, if it’s a goal related to profit and you are using the money drip method, keep the details with that.
 Now the fun bit, the reward!

 Decide ahead of time what the reward will be

 The reward doesn’t have to be expensive, just something you love.
 It must be something you can not have during the time you are working towards the smaller goal.
 For example, if the goal is a weekly one, and the reward a bar of Cadbury’s chocolate.
 Make sure you don’t eat any the rest of the week!
 Only have some on Sunday night when you’ve confirmed the goal has been met.

 How do these chocolates look as a reward?

-I find doing this small work goal and reward system helps over time.
-To begin with it makes no difference.
-But the times you miss the goal, and don’t give yourself the reward, it hurts.
-For me it also helps strengthen will power.
+I find doing this small work ‘goal and reward system’ helps over time.
+To begin with, it makes no difference.
+But the times you miss the goal and don’t give yourself the reward, it hurts.
+It can also help strengthen willpower.
 Which is always a good thing.
-I hope this works for you too.
-Go and start it right now.
+Try it and hopefully it works for you too.
+Go and start it right now!